rezwyi/rconsole/README.md

 Then run `bundle install` to update your's gems bundle.

-Now you need include `rconsole.js` asset file by adding the following lines to your layout view:
+Now you need include `rconsole.js` asset file by adding the following lines to your layout view (Rails only):

 ``` ruby
 javascript_include_tag(:rconsole) if Rails.env.development?
 ```

-or simply (only for Rails):
+or simply:

 ```ruby
 javascript_include_rconsole_tag